f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 .. image:: images/rseries_performance_and_sizing/image30.png
   :width: 45%

-To compare performance of iSeries vs. rSeries you can first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get an apples-to-apples comparison.
+To compare performance of iSeries versus rSeries you can first look at overall CPU capacity of the system, and then break that down to per vCPU performance to get an apples-to-apples comparison.
 In a typical sizing exercise, it is normal to look at the overall number of vCPUs / the # of vCPUs in the system and consider the speed/performance of the vCPU to come up with a sizing metric.
 Because rSeries dedicates some of its processing to the F5OS platform layer, we remove them from the overall sizing exercise calculations so that sizing numbers don’t get skewed.
-As an example, take the overall r10900 performance metrics then divide by the total vCPU’s in the system (48) minus the 12 vCPU’s for the platform layer.
+As an example, take the overall r10900 performance metrics then divide by the total vCPUs in the system (48) minus the 12 vCPUs for the platform layer.
 By not including the vCPUs dedciated to F5OS, you'll get a much more accurate assesment of what an individual vCPU can forward.
 You also have to consider that rSeries has more modern processors which are more efficient and can boost to higher rates than previous generation processors so looking at aggregate processor speed (total Ghz) as the only means of sizing may not be sufficient to get accurate sizing.

 **Relative CPU Scale** is a numeric grade-based comparison where the overall CPU capacity/horsepower of the system is given a rating.
 The rating is an easy way to compare different BIG-IP platforms.
-The Relative CPU Scale is calculated by taking the total # of CPU’s in a system (not including those used by F5OS platform layer) and multiplying that times the speed that the processors run.
+The Relative CPU Scale is calculated by taking the total # of CPUs in a system (not including those used by F5OS platform layer) and multiplying that times the speed that the processors run.
 This will result in an aggregate CPU Ghz for the platform .
 We then take the Aggregate CPU Ghz of a BIG-IP 2000s platform and give it a grade of 1.
 All other platforms are then given a numeric grade of how many times faster it is than the 2000s.
-This results in a simple numeric rating system that combines CPU speed with the number of CPU’s.
+This results in a simple numeric rating system that combines CPU speed with the number of CPUs.

 In the graph below you can see that a an i10600 has 8.7x more aggregate CPU capacity than the 2000s and it's newer replacement r5600 has a 12x rating.
 In general the mapping of platforms will be i10600 --> r10600, i10800 --> r10800, i11600/i11800 --> r10900.
 You can see in every case that the newer generation rSeries should have more CPU horsepower in theory.
-What may be deceiving here is how this translates into real performance because the rSeries has next generation processors, and a different architecture where some CPU’s are dedicated to the F5OS platform layer.
+What may be deceiving here is how this translates into real performance because the rSeries has next generation processors, and a different architecture where some CPUs are dedicated to the F5OS platform layer.

 .. image:: images/rseries_performance_and_sizing/image31.png
   :align: center
   :scale: 80%

 To see how this translates into real performance, it is good to look at a Layer7 metric as that is something that is highly dependent on CPU resources.
 If you look at the published Layer7 (Inf-Inf) numbers, you’ll notice that each rSeries replacement provides higher numbers than the previous generation iSeries.
-This is likely due to the newer generation of processors, the fact that some processing is dedicated to the F5OS platform layer, and the fact that the CPU’s can boost higher than previous generations.
+This is likely due to the newer generation of processors, the fact that some processing is dedicated to the F5OS platform layer, and the fact that the CPUs can boost higher than previous generations.
 Generally, each rSeries platform is going to be faster than each iSeries platfrom it will replace (each metric will vary), but it’s safe to propose the following replacements: i10600 --> r10600, i10800 --> r10800, i11600/i11800 --> r10900.
 Also keep in mind rSeries has the latest Intel processing and crypto support so things like ECC ciphers are now accelerated in hardware which was not the case with appliances before the iSeries line.

 .. image:: images/rseries_performance_and_sizing/image32.png
   :align: center
   :scale: 50%

-Because each appliance has a different number of CPU’s, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
+Because each appliance has a different number of CPUs, a common sizing exercise is to look at the per vCPU performance by using the formulas above to come up with a per vCPU metric.
 In the graph below it is done for Layer7 RPS (Inf-Inf) but you could use the same math for any metric.
-Note the graph below is not derived from a per vCPU test, it is taking a published appliance metric and dividing it by the number of vCPU’s (minus the platform vCPUs) to come up with a per vCPU metric.
-As mentioned above using the rSeries metric which is (minus the platform CPU’s) is the most realistic.
+Note the graph below is not derived from a per vCPU test, it is taking a published appliance metric and dividing it by the number of vCPUs (minus the platform vCPUs) to come up with a per vCPU metric.
+As mentioned above using the rSeries metric which is (minus the platform CPUs) is the most realistic.

 .. image:: images/rseries_performance_and_sizing/image33.png
   :align: center